arxkdev/Leaderboard/docs/intro.md

 ---

 # About
-Leaderboard is an intuitive, open-source module designed to effortlessly establish and manage robust non-persistent & persistent leaderboards for your Roblox experiences.
+Leaderboard is an intuitive, open-source module designed to effortlessly establish and manage robust non-persistent & persistent global leaderboards for your Roblox experiences.

 ### What can I do with this?
 - Create leaderboards for your Roblox experiences